sylabs/singularityce-community/roadmap.md

 ## 4.0 Features

-SingularityCE 4.0 is targeted for release in Novemeber 2022.
+SingularityCE 4.0 is targeted for release in November 2022.

-Following discussion with the community, and consideration of user priorities, Sylabs has chosen *not to* prioritize a 4.0 release of SingularityCE at this time.
-The following items would be limited to a future 4.0 release due to unavoidable changes to the CLI or broad runtime behaviour changes.

 * **SIF Encapsulated OCI Images**
 Support encapsulation of native OCI data and configs in SIF.
+This will permit native OCI containers (not a translation to singularity images) to benefit from the performance (metadata) and portability advantages of the SIF single file format.
   * Pull from OCI sources into OCI-SIF.
   * Push / Pull of these OCI-SIFs for library and oras destinations.
   * Execution of OCI-SIFs with OCI engine.